magao-x/handbook/operating/abeginnersguidetomagaox.rst

-Finally, turn source on in pwrGUI using source slider in pdu0
+Finally, turn source on in :orange:`pwrGUI:pdu0` using source slider.

-:green:`Note`: At this point, the DMs are flat, the TT mirros are set, the shutter is open: check if there is light in camtip and camwfs
+:blue:`Note`: At this point, the DMs are flat, the TT mirros are set, the shutter is open: check if there is light in camtip and camwfs